brorb/710-wiki/Content/Concepts/Private Room.md

 - [[LOG-123.mp4]]
 - [[STATION_8 TRIM 90]] (mentioned)
 - [[STATION_8 TERMINAL 8]] (mentioned)
+Also known as:
+- Super Private Chat
+- SPR
 ```

 The Private Room is a chat room used by [[TTH]] to discuss internal matters.
 It is not known why or how the chats are leaked to the public.
 It is also called SPR chat, for "Super Private Chat"